GabCB/GabCB/README.md

 ## About me
 - 🌍 I'm currently living between Argentina and Germany. 🙂
-- 🎓 I am a drilling engineer and a recent web developer.
+- 🎓 I'm a drilling engineer and a recent web developer.
 - 🧬 I'm passionate about learning new skills.
 - 👯 I’m open for web developer positions as well as collaborations in open source projects
 - 🗣️ I like learning languages